syntactic/Cognitive-Control-Paradigm-Integration/content/Literature Mapping Process.md

 If the consistency check reveals a discrepancy, it must be resolved before proceeding.
 The discrepancy signals one of three possibilities:
 1. The proposed coding for the new paper is incorrect and must be revised to align with precedent.
 2. The coding for the older, precedent-setting papers was incorrect and must be revised.
-3. The new paper introduces a genuinely novel manipulation that our current dimensional framework cannot account for, which may require adding a new dimension or making a note in `[[Study Limitations]]`.
+3. The new paper introduces a genuinely novel manipulation that the current dimensional framework cannot account for, which may require adding a new dimension or making a note in `[[Study Limitations]]`.

 By adhering to this bottom-up workflow, we ensure that the design space is built on a foundation of logically consistent, trial-level features, which is essential for the validity of any subsequent analysis.